New England Literature Program: The academic program

-NELP students earn 8 hours of credit.
+NELP students earn 9 hours of credit.
 While NELP’s academic work is said to be taught as a single integrated academic experience, the credits nonetheless appear on transcripts as three separate courses.

-The program emphasizes the writings of Nathaniel Hawthorne, Ralph Waldo Emerson, Henry David Thoreau, Emily Dickinson, Frederick Douglass, Sarah Orne Jewett, Robert Frost, Galway Kinnell, Louise Glück, Ruth Stone, Wallace Stevens, Carolyn Chute and other 18th through 20th century writers of various backgrounds.
+The program is grounded in the writings of 18th and 19th-century writers such as Nathaniel Hawthorne, Ralph Waldo Emerson, Henry David Thoreau, Emily Dickinson, Frederick Douglass, and Herman Melville, as well as more modern writers like Sarah Orne Jewett, Robert Frost, Wallace Stevens, Carolyn Chute, E. E. Cummings, Louise Glück, Galway Kinnell, and Cheryl Savageau In particular, Thoreau's Walden has been described as the Bible of NELP.

-NELP offers creative writing workshops, and most writing is done in a journal.
-Journal writing is required and is central to NELP education.
-The journals are both personal and academic.
-The courses at NELP are graded.
-The academic program requires completion of a reading list, active work in the journal, and extensive participation in classes and groups.
+NELP's curriculum prioritizes creative writing, especially journal writing.
+The courses at NELP are graded based on the students' completion of a reading list, journal work, and class participation.

 Alumni

 The NELP program has had participants who have gone on to careers in writing and the arts.
-Among those are Bruce Weber and Mark Leibovich, writers for the New York Times, Ryan Walsh, poet and Writing Program Director at Vermont Studio Center, Diane Cook, formerly a producer at Public Radio International's This American Life and author of Man V. Nature, a book of short stories published in 2014 by Harper Collins, Chicago Tribune columnist Eric Zorn, and journalist and essayist Robert Fieseler, author of Tinderbox: The Untold Story of the Upstairs Lounge Fire and the Rise of Gay Liberation, winner of the 2019 Edgar Award in Best Crime among many others.
-Other books written by former participants in NELP include Snow Island by Katherine Towler and Voelker's Pond: A Robert Traver Legacy by Ed Wargin.
+Among those Mark Leibovich, a writer for the New York Times; Diane Cook, formerly a producer at Public Radio International's This American Life and author of Man V. Nature, a 2014 book of short stories published by Harper Collins; Chicago Tribune columnist Eric Zorn; food journalist Francis Lam; indie folk singer Chris Bathgate; and bluegrass singer Rebecca Frazier.

-In 2018 alumna Dana Nessel was elected Attorney General of the State of Michigan.
+In 2018, alumna Dana Nessel was elected Attorney General of the State of Michigan.